callysto/lesson-plans/notebooks/phidgets/README.md

 Needs to use only certain browsers: Chrome, Chromium, Opera and Edge.
 Other browsers do not use WebUSB technology, so they will not work.

 On a Raspberry Pi, use the latest OS (bookworm) in order for the anywidgets to work.
 Set up the udev rules for the R-Pi, as per the Phidgets webpages on setting up udev in Linux.

+The files ph4auto.js and ph4xx.css are required.
+They get loaded in by anywidgets.